 In North Carolina, where sweet potatoes are a big crop, this is very popular.
 It’s rose-colored on the outside and has an orange flesh that’s super sweet.
 You may have served it on Thanksgiving.

 This variety, on the other hand, looks almost like a real potato, with pale copper skin and golden-white inside.
 It cooks up creamy and is awesome in soups and stews.

 Sweet potatoes may differ in other ways too.
 For instance, though you won’t see them marketed that way, one group is starchier and has dry flesh, which means they have a texture more like a baking potato.
 They usually have a tan skin with light-colored flesh.

 Others are considered moist-fleshed—they’re the red-brown-skinned sweet potatoes with the orange flesh.
 They’re sweeter than the dry-fleshed varieties.

 Whatever you call them (or whatever they’re labeled) these fall-winter all-stars share a sweet, starchy flavor, a texture made soft by cooking and nutrients out the wazoo.
 But if you think of them as always accompanied by brown sugar and mini-marshmallows, you’re missing their wonderful versatility in recipes.
-You can turn sweet potatoes into patties, pancakes, chips, fries, noodles, salads, muffins and even ice cream!
+You can turn them into patties, pancakes, chips, fries, noodles, salads, muffins and even ice cream!